lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 stETH is a rebaseable ERC-20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 The total supply of stETH reflects the amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 Since withdrawals from the Beacon chain have been introduced, it is also possible to redeem ether by burning stETH at the same 1:1 ratio (in rare cases it won't preserve 1:1 ratio though).

-stETH does not strictly comply with ERC-20.
-The only exception is that it does not emit `Transfer()` on rebase as [ERC-20](https://eips.ethereum.org/EIPS/eip-20#events) standard recommends.

 Please note, Lido has implemented staking rate limits aimed at reducing the post-Merge staking surge's impact on the staking queue & Lido’s socialized rewards distribution model.
 Read more about it [here](#staking-rate-limits).

 stETH is a rebasable ERC-20 token.
 Normally, the stETH token balances get recalculated daily when the Lido oracle reports the Beacon Chain ether balance update.
 The stETH balance update happens automatically on all the addresses holding stETH at the moment of rebase.
 The rebase mechanics have been implemented via shares (see [shares](#steth-internals-share-mechanics)).

+### Note on ERC-20 compliance

+stETH does not strictly comply with ERC-20.
+The only exception is that it does not emit `Transfer()` on rebase as [ERC-20](https://eips.ethereum.org/EIPS/eip-20#events) standard requires.

 ### Accounting oracle